Blog

 women doing cardio

-elliptical works too
+elliptical works the glutes too!

 What’s a brisk pace?
 On average it is about 4mph at a 5% or steeper incline for trainees age 20-45 in good health and average height.